kigawas/blog/content/posts/why-state-containers.md

 })();
 ```

-This evolved version becomes pretty similar with redux.
+This evolved version becomes pretty similar to redux.
 Finally `this.count` can be eliminated in module `A` and `B`:

 ```js
 import { bus } from "./event-bus";